Particular/NServiceBus/README.md

-## About this package

-This NuGet package is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

-Click the **Project website** link in the NuGet sidebar to access specific documentation for this package.

 ## About NServiceBus
+NServiceBus is part of the [Particular Service Platform](https://particular.net/service-platform), which contains tools to build, monitor, and debug distributed systems.

 With NServiceBus, you can: